 There’s always threats to the survival of any wildlife, and the food chain is not pretty to observe when you get attached to particular animals.

-I adore the Carolina wrens in my garden and it was amazing to see how much they have to contend with during the nesting phase.
+I adore the wrens in my garden and it was amazing to see how much they have to contend with during the nesting phase.

 I built this nesting box (free instructions here) in the spring, just in time for a mating pair to build a nest and lay their eggs inside.